stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 ---
 layout: doc
 lang: guides
-title: Using Stormpath to Secure and Manage API Services
+title: Using Stormpath for API Key Management
+alias: [/guides/securing-your-api]
 ---

 <!-- this should be an Octopress include -->